Overview of a Boat

 Most electrical items on each boat use a 12 volt battery system.
 This operates the lighting, water and shower pumps, central heating controls, fridge etc.

 There are two battery systems on each of our boats.
 One battery is purely for starting the engine and the other batteries are used for all the domestics (lights etc.) in the boat.
 Whilst the engine is running it is charging both systems so even if the domestics run those batteries down the engine will still start and once it has started it will charge both battery systems.
 However we recommend that the engine is run for a minimum of 5 hours per day which then will be sufficient for the charge in the domestic batteries to last until the following day when you will be cruising once again and charging the batteries again.

 On all our boats there is an invertor.
 This converts 12 volt battery power to 230 volt ac power to operate the TV as well as supplying power to the 230 volt sockets on the boat.
 Depending on the class of boat depends on the size of the invertor and what it is capable of running.
 On some of our boats it has sufficient capacity to operate a hairdryer or toaster whereas on some boats it is only sufficient to run the TV and for charging mobile phones, laptops or camera batteries.

 We have 2 types of heating systems on our boats depending on which boat you hire.
-One system works using gas whilst the other system is diesel operated but whichever system is on your boat it heats up conventional radiators within the boat just as it would in a normal house.
+One system works using gas whilst the other system is diesel operated but whichever system is on your boat it heats up conventional radiators and a calorifier (similar to an immersion cylinder in a house), for hot water, within the boat just as it would in a normal house.